Lucasc-99/NoTorch/README.md

-An example classifier for Mnist hand-written digit recognition is provided in conv.py.
+An example classifier for Mnist hand-written digit recognition (smaller than the one above) is provided in conv.py
-This network consists of 3 convolutional layers and a single dense classification layer.

 <br>
 <h1>How to Use</h1>